 Kim is an award winning registered midwife, nurse and independent nurse prescriber with additional qualifications in epilepsy, complex pregnancies, child protection, pharmacology, research in evidence based practice, diagnosis and history taking, epidemiology and advanced clinical practice.
-Kim specialises in antiepileptic drug prescribing management and all aspects of epilepsy.
+Kim specialises in antiepileptic drug prescribing management & all aspects of epilepsy.
 She conducts a unique service alongside her obstetric colleagues, personalising holistic care and treatment support from the preconception years to motherhood.
-In addition, she works as an epilepsy specialist nurse in neurology.
+In addition, she works as an epilepsy specialist nurse for neurology; is an assessor for MBRRACE & expert advisor for Epilepsy Action, SUDEP Action & CareEpilepsy.

 Kim Morley, Epilepsy Specialist Nurse/Midwife Practitioner, Florence Portal House, Royal Hampshire County Hospital, Romsey Rd, Winchester, SO22 5DG.
 Email: email@example.com Appointments: 01962 824210 Facebook Group: women with epilepsy Twitter: @epilepsymidwife

 A new peer reviewed maternity epilepsy toolkit designed to improve history taking; reduce risk, increase knowledge and awareness and provide a summary of a woman’s epilepsy management in pregnancy.
 Documentation should start at the booking appointment and continue throughout pregnancy and the postnatal period.
 Please use alongside information from the RCOG green top epilepsy in pregnancy guidelines (2016) and this website.
-Click on the PDF below to download and print the PDF double sided to form a three page booklet.
-Qualitative research into midwives views of toolkit starting soon.
+Click on the PDF below to download and print the PDF double sided.
+Qualitative research in progress.

 4-6/10/17 International League Against Epilepsy (Leeds) Poster Abstract Presentation Agenda